 - 20g (1 Tightly Packed Cup) Fresh Parsley

-- Heat a wide, heavy based frying pan over a medium heat.
+- Heat a 28cm or 11" heavy-based frying pan or skillet over a medium heat.

 - Peel the garlic cloves and bash them with a knife to increase their surface area.